LacunaSoftware/docs/docs.en-us/articles/asn1.md

 * `1.3.6.1.4.1.46332.3.2.1`: certificates with a private key generated on the subject's personal computer
 * `1.3.6.1.4.1.46332.3.2.2`: certificates with a private key generated on the subject's mobile device
 * `1.3.6.1.4.1.46332.3.2.3`: certificates with a private key generated on the subject's cryptographic device

+### 3.3.
+Device authentication certificate policy

+The OID `1.3.6.1.4.1.46332.3.3` identifies the certificate policy added to certificates meant to be used in trusted devices authentication.